antoinehubert1510/Hardware-Software-Platforms---Ultrasound-Sensor/Explanations.md

 ## Altera Quartus
 1) Install Altera Quartur (last version, pro or lite).
 2) Find the DE0soc golden to start a new project.
+Open the progect Altera Quartus with the good golden (the golden is the quartus project correspondong to the chip we use).
+In our case, we use the chip DE0_nano_SoC.
+More informations about this chip can be found here : https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=167&No=941.
 3) Double-click on "soc_system.qsf".
 A Quartus window opens.
 The top-level entity is the file ghrd.v.
 4) Create a BLOC file, which is vhdl.
-Define all the connections, the clock and the sda. (see BLOC.vhd)
+Define all the connections, the clock and the sda. (see BLOC.vhd) We descibe in this bloc all the registers we want to use.
+In our case, we only need one register out to read the sensor's values.
 5) Complete the ghrd file with the connections from BLOC, as shown in the code ghrd.v.
+In the ghrd file, we specify "My wires" : wire [7:0] reg_out_to_bloc; .reg_out_external_connection(reg_out_to_bloc) in the part soc_system u0 (), a a part of the code which corresponds to our bloc file.
 6) Add an I2C protocol in the BLOC file (see BLOC.vhd).
 7) Go to Tools -> Platform Designer.

 ## Platform Designer
+We need to make connections to create a link between the codes.
 1) Load the file of the project.
 2) Search "parallel" in the search bar, and double-click on PIO (Parallel I/O) Intel FPGA IP.
 3) Add the input and output registers we created in the Bloc file, rename it and modify the base for every new register (ex: if REG1 =0x0000 0010, REG2 must be 0x0000 0020 ...).